 In 2000 the DGNO was purchased by RailAmerica, Inc. adding to the companies then expanding portfolio of shortline systems.
 The Dallas-area shortline proved to be an excellent investment as the railroad has a traffic base in a number of commodities ranging from lumber and paper to food products, auto parts, military contracts, plastics, and chemicals.
 Overall this accounts for over 60,000 carloads of traffic annually, and still growing (if the railroad continues to grow it may eventually be redesignated as a Class II, regional).
 In total the DGNO operates 337 miles of track, including trackage rights over UP, BNSF, and Kansas City Southern mostly located around the Dallas region.

 In the summer of 2012 it was announced that RailAmerica was being sold to Genesee & Wyoming so expect orange paint to begin showing up on the DGNO.
-For more information about the Dallas, Garland and Northeastern Railroad please click here to visit their official web page at RailAmerica's website (for now, until if and when G&W updates their own site to include the shortline there).
+For more information about the Dallas, Garland and Northeastern Railroad please click here to visit their official web page at G&W's website.
 While the page gives a brief overview of the railroad and full contact information it also includes a full-sized map showing connecting railroads and trackage rights.

 Dallas, Garland and Northeastern Railroad Locomotive Roster